Graduate Department of

 Letters of recommendation should be requested from those best able to accurately assess the scholastic abilities and potential accomplishments of the applicant.
 These letters should speak directly to the applicant's ability to complete graduate study in urban and regional planning.
 Two letters are required for MSP admissions, three for PhD admissions.
 We endeavor to keep these letters confidential within the limits of federal and state law.
 In order to maximize confidentiality, letters may be destroyed after the admissions process is complete.

 The admissions committee conducts a thorough review of all available credentials in its deliberations.
 This review includes examination of work accomplishments, extracurricular and civic activities, and other non-quantifiable information.
 Effort is made to ensure that our class reflects diversity in background and perspective both because this improves the level of discourse in our classrooms and because women and persons of color have been historically underrepresented in the profession of urban planning.
 Ultimately, admission is based on the committee's assessment that the applicant is capable of successful graduate work and that the applicant will become a planner who will utilize the degree to contribute meaningfully to the profession and the society.

 In addition to the required written application, applicants are encouraged to come to Tallahassee for a personal interview.
-This permits a clearer exchange of information, provides us with a firmer sense of the applicant’s goals, and allows the applicant to evaluate resources here first hand.
+This permits a clearer exchange of information, provides the department with a firmer sense of the applicant's goals, and allows the applicant to evaluate resources available first hand.
 The admissions assistant will arrange an interview on request.

 Definition of Prefix